We build robots for fun, learning and would like to share that with others.

 We love robotics.
 Here are 3 good reasons why:

-- Robotics can be used to promote ICT/STEM learning - for both adults and children, this can increase computer, electronic, technological literacy.
+- Robotics can promote STEM learning for adults and children, increasing computer, electronic, technological literacy.

 - Closing the gap between having an idea and building it - when a kid or adult has an idea for a new contraption, having kits to build upon, to experiment with to get there vastly reduces the barrier to entry.